GenomeDK/genomedk-docs/content/getting-started.rst

 You can access your files on GenomeDK locally by a process called *mounting*.
 Mounting the GenomeDK filesystem locally makes it possible to access and edit your files as if they were located in a folder on your own harddrive.

+Unfortunately, mounting over SSH does not work on Windows.
+If you're on Windows you can use MobaXterm_ or one of the alternatives listed in :ref:`copying_data`.

 * On distros with the :program:`apt` package manager (Ubuntu, Mint etc.):